-The second alternative, is that after Paul Stine was shot he remained upright for a prolonged or measurable amount of time.
+The second alternative, is that after Paul Stine was shot, he remained upright for a prolonged or measurable amount of time.
 But for this hypotheses to work, we would have to assume the Zodiac Killer after he shot Paul Stine just sat in the rear of the taxicab doing nothing for a notable length of time.
-We know that the three teenagers who observed the crime scene stated they saw the assailant in between the driver and passenger seat, with the head of Paul Stine over his lap, so we know he was in a lying position as the killer proceeded to remove a large rear section of Paul Stine's shirt.
-In other words, if the murder took place at Washington and Cherry, the logical order of events is that the killer shot Paul Stine, whether in the rear or front of the taxicab and then immediately proceeded to negotiate Paul Stine into a lying position - if he was not already in one - and remove the swatch of shirt, before wiping down the interior of the taxicab.
+We know that the three teenagers who observed the crime scene stated they saw the assailant in the midsection between the driver and passenger area, with the head of Paul Stine over his lap, so we know he was in a lying position as the killer proceeded to remove a large rear section of Paul Stine's shirt.
+In other words, if the murder took place at Washington and Cherry, the logical order of events is that the killer shot Paul Stine, whether in the rear or front of the taxicab and then immediately proceeded to negotiate Paul Stine into a lying position (if he was not already in one) and remove the swatch of shirt, before wiping down the interior of the taxicab.
 He then exited the front passenger side door and walked around the taxicab to a position somewhere between the left rear passenger door and driver side door, appearing to wipe down the door handle, presumably to remove any incriminating fingerprints.

 However, there are four major flaws with this scenario.
 Firstly, if Paul Stine had been in a horizontal position within seconds or a very brief time after being shot, then the blood pattern on the shirt could not have happened.
 Secondly, the three teenagers never saw the killer at any point in the interior rear of the taxicab.
 Thirdly, a gunshot was never heard, although it could have been muffled by the close contact wound or the killer may have used a suppressor.
-And finally, why on earth was the killer wiping down the front driver side door - there was no reason to ever have come into contact with either the panel or handle of this door.
+And finally, why on earth was the killer wiping down the front driver side door, when there was no reason to ever have come into contact with either the dividing panel or handle of this door.

 The taxicab pulled away from the intersection of Mason and Geary on its short journey to Washington and Maple.
 As they approached the corner, the taxicab driver Paul Stine, knowing he was en route to a scheduled fare, probably refrained from placing the taxicab into park in order to facilitate a quick exit, before turning to the right to request payment.
 At the same time the killer had raised his 9mm semi-automatic towards the right side of Paul Stine's head.
 In a split second, realizing the uncomfortable truth and with his right arm wedged between his body and the seat rear, instinctively raised his left hand in a desperate bid to block, deflect or grab the assailants gun - unfortunately a fraction too late, as the muzzle ejected its deadly contents.
 This may explain the dark mark found on the dorsal side of Paul Stine's left hand at autopsy.
 The killer believed his task was complete. but Paul Stine's foot had broken contact with the vehicle's brake pedal and the taxicab was now motioning forward out of control.
 In an instant the killer had to react to prevent an imminent crash, alerting the neighborhood and drawing unwanted attention to himself.
 We may never know if his intention at this point was to preserve his master plan of securing a section of Paul Stine's shirt and was not to be denied - or having possibly used a silencer, was determined not to place in jeopardy his quiet exit away up Maple Street to his waiting vehicle somewhere close by.
 Whatever the case, he had to make his decision now.